chef/chef-web-docs/chef_master/source/azure_chef_cli.rst

    The contents of your organization validator key, the format is dependent on ``validation_key_format``.

 ``chef_server_crt``
-   The SSL certificate of your Chef server that will be added to the trusted certificates.
+   The SSL certificate of your Chef Infra Server that will be added to the trusted certificates.

 ``client_pem``
-   A client key that will be used to communication with the Chef server.
+   A client key that will be used to communication with the Chef Infra Server.

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The following examples show how the chef-client can be installed and configured from an ARM template.
+The following examples show how the Chef Infra Client can be installed and configured from an ARM template.

 **Installing the Azure Chef extension on a Linux system**